Ivan Ilyin: Nazi Germany

-On 27 February, the Reichstag building was set on fire.
-Göring blamed a communist plot.
-The Reichstag Fire Decree on the next day restricted the rights of personal freedom, and freedom of expression, including the freedom of the press, the freedom to organize and assemble, the privacy of postal, telegraphic and telephonic communications.
-Shortly after the fire, a wave of arrests began about 1500 people – Communists, in particular, were affected.
+On 27 February 1933, the Reichstag building was set on fire.
+Göring blamed a communist plot and the Reichstag Fire Decree suspended civil liberties, leading to the arrest of about 1,500 people, mostly Communists.

-Beginning on 7 April the Law for the Restoration of the Professional Civil Service required an Aryan certificate from all employees and officials in the public sector, including education.
-According to Hannah Arendt, in an interview with Günter Gaus, having Jewish people in your inner circle became a problem.
-On 11 April, Ilyin handed the Ministry of Internal Affairs a voluminous work entitled "Directives of the Comintern for the Bolshevisation of Germany," consisting of hundreds of excerpts from Comintern documents that had been published in the press.
+Beginning on 7 April the Law for the Restoration of the Professional Civil Service required an Aryan certificate for public emplyees.
+Like many Russian émigrés, Ilyin initially interpreted the Nazi seizure of power primarily through the lens of anti-communism.
+On 11 April, Ilyin handed the Ministry of Internal Affairs a memorandum entitled "Directives of the Comintern for the Bolshevisation of Germany," consisting of hundreds of excerpts from Comintern documents that had been published in the press.
 (Note: Nachrichtenstelle im Reichsministerium des Innern to Auswärtige Amt, April 19, 1933.
 BA Berlin R58/3199, Bl.
 22. The letter notes that the "methods and means through which the Comintern operates in Germany" were not revealed by the author.)
-It looked like an attempt to bow to the authorities, according to A.F.
-Kiselyov.
+According to A.F.
+Kiselyov, the memorandum appears to have been an attempt to demonstrate Ilyin's anti-communist credentials to the new authorities.
 Ilyin confessed that he literally forced himself to read Lenin's works, the materials of party congresses and plenums, the Comintern, and the Soviet press.

-In April Ilyin had a short, lukewarm communication with young Russian National Socialists.
+In April, Ilyin briefly established contact with young Russian National Socialists.
 On 2 May, a committee was founded with Ilyin on its presidium, though cooperation never took off since Ilyin scorned the Russian radicals.
-On 17 May Ilyin published in "Vozrojdénie" his infamous article "National Socialism.
-A New Spirit".
-In June, Ilyin took over the head of the Russian Scientific Institute.
-His friend Werner von Alvensleben was reputedly involved in a putsch, which ended in the Night of the Long Knives.
+On 17 May, Ilyin published in "Vozrojdénie" his infamous article "National Socialism.
+A New Spirit", in which he welcomed Hitler's rise to power as a barrier against Bolshevism.
+In June, Ilyin became acting head of the Russian Scientific Institute.